Killing of Heidi Hazell: Background

 Heidi Hazell was born in Worpswede, West Germany, as Heidi Schnaars.
 In 1986, she married a British soldier stationed in the country.
 On 7 September 1989, in Unna near Dortmund, Hazell was sitting in the family car at her home.
 The car was approached by a member of the Irish Republican Army (IRA) in British Army battle dress, who opened fire with a Kalashnikov automatic weapon, shooting her over a dozen times.
 The gunman got into a car driven by another person and drove away.

 British Prime Minister Margaret Thatcher described the murder of Hazell as "evil and cowardly".
 Speaking during a visit to Forres Academy, she said: "Let this message get across: Terrorists don't hesitate to attack wives and children, people who are totally innocent.
 That shows the evil nature of the work they do."
 The Generalbundesanwalt investigated against five individuals, known to be involved in terrorist activity, amongst which was Dessie Grew.
-The investigation against Grew was closed upon his death on 9 October 1990.
+At Grew's passing on 9 October 1990, the inquiry against him was concluded.
 It was the second IRA attack in West Germany that week, a previous one resulting in two British soldiers shot near Münster.

 In a statement released in Dublin the following day, the IRA said:

 An IRA Active Service Unit carried out last night's shooting in West Germany.
 The woman killed was believed to have been a member of the British Crown Forces garrisoned in Dortmund.
 It has now emerged that she was the German wife of a British Army staff sergeant.
-As we intend continuing our campaign until the British Army withdraws from Ireland, the outcome of last night's attack reinforces a warning we gave on Aug.
-2, 1988, for civilians to stay well clear of British military personnel.
+As we intend continuing our campaign until the British Army withdraws from Ireland, the outcome of last night's attack reinforces a warning we gave on 2 August 1988, for civilians to stay well clear of British military personnel.
 This warning applies to the use of vehicles personally belonging to British soldiers and all modes of military transport.

 Sinn Féin President Gerry Adams responded to civilians that had been recently killed by the IRA, such as Hazell, husband and wife James and Ellen Sefton, Islania Niurati the six-month-old child of a British soldier in Germany, and teenager Terry Love, saying:

 There can be no doubt where Sinn Fein stands on actions which lead to the deaths of civilians or injuries to civilians.
 I don't want to see anyone killed, much less a 19-year-old soldier, an Australian citizen or an Irish citizen, but there is a conflict.
 There is a war going on.
 People join armies to fight.